sjackman/uniqtag-paper/README.md

 Results
 =======

-UniqTag was used to assign seven-character identifiers to the protein sequences of six builds of the Ensembl human genome ([Flicek, 2014][]) spanning five years.
-A seven-character string from the alphabet of the standard 20 amino acids allows for over a billion distinct identifiers.
-The Ensembl human genome is used for its archive of historical annotations.
-The overlap of UniqTag identifers between older builds and the current build 75 is shown in Figure&nbsp;1.
-Comparing two recent builds 70 (Jan 2013) and 75 (Feb 2014), fewer than 1% of the UniqTags changed, and when comparing a much older build 55 (Jul 2009) and the current build 75, still over half the UniqTags are unchanged.
+UniqTag was used to assign nine-peptide identifiers to the first peptide sequence, that with the smallest ENSP number, of each gene of the Ensembl human genome.
+This analysis was repeated for nine builds of the Ensembl human genome ([Flicek, 2014][]) spanning seven years and two major genome assemblies, NCBI36 up to build 54 and GRCh37 afterward.
+The number of common UniqTag identifers between older builds, from build 40 to build 74, and the current build 75 is shown in Figure&nbsp;1.
+Also shown is the number of common gene and protein identifiers (ENSG and ENSP accession numbers) and the number of identical peptides sequences between builds.
+Although less stable than the gene ID, the UniqTag is more stable than the protein ID and the peptide sequence.
+Whereas the gene and protein identifiers can, with effort, be lifted over from older builds to the newest build, the UniqTag identifier can be generated without any knowledge of previous assemblies, making it a much simpler operation.
+The number of identical peptide sequences between builds shows the performance that would be expected of using a message digest, such as SHA-1, of the peptide sequence as the identifier.
+Supplementary figure&nbsp;S1 shows that the UniqTag identifiers are quite stable for values of *k*, the size of the UniqTag identifier, between 8 and 50 peptides.

-![The overlap of UniqTag identifers between older builds of the Ensembl human genome and the current build 75.](ensembl.png)
+![The number of common UniqTag identifers between older builds of the Ensembl human genome and the current build 75, the number of common gene and protein identifiers, and the number of identical peptide sequences between builds.](ensembl.png)

 Acknowledgements {-}
 ================